Helping millions of people navigate the world of technology.

 There’s a chance that a recently installed program or a third-party service running in the background is interfering with Windows.
 So, if the issue remains even after reinstalling default apps, you can boot your PC in a clean boot state.

-Step 3: Next, switch to the Startup tab and click on Open Task Manager.
+Step 3: Switch to the Startup tab and click Open Task Manager.

 Restart your PC to boot Windows without third-party apps and services.
 Check to see if you can find your default apps.
 If this solves your problem, then you’ll need to remove any recently installed apps or programs individually to fix the issue.